realdanizilla/Rusty-Bargain-App/docs/index.md

       - Run `docker-compose up` and access the frontend and backend services.

 2. **Manage Vehicles**:
-      - Add or update vehicle records in the database.
+      - Add or update vehicle records in the database via the frontend or
       - Access the database using pgadmin4 @ http://localhost:5050.
 Set a new connection as follows:
           - host: `host.docker.internal`
           - port: `55432`